Dallas Cowboys vs. San Francisco 49ers NFL Wild Card Round Odds, Plays and Insights for January 16, 2022

 Over/under insights

-- Dallas and its opponents have combined to score more than 50.5 points in nine of 18 games this season.

-- San Francisco has combined with its opponents to score more than 50.5 points in six of 17 games this season.
+- Dallas has combined with its opponents to score more than 50.5 points in nine of 18 games this season.

-- Sunday's total is 5.8 points lower than the two team's combined 56.3 points per game average.
+- The combined points per game average of the two teams, 56.3, is 5.8 points above Sunday's over/under.

-- This contest's over/under is 7.9 points greater than the 42.6 these two squads combine to allow per game this season.
+- These two squads combine to surrender 42.6 points per game, 7.9 fewer than this contest's over/under.

-- The average total in Cowboys games this season is 50.5, a value equal to Sunday's over/under.
+- Cowboys games this season have an average total of 50.5, the same value as Sunday's over/under.

 - In 2021, games involving the 49ers have averaged a total of 46.7 points, 3.8 fewer than this game's set over/under.